garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Hyperscaler(s).md

-- The largest cloud service providers with data centers that enable massive scaling are called [[hyperscalers]].
+- The largest cloud service providers with data centers that enable massive scaling are called [[Hyperscaler(s)]].

 #infosys303example
 Big 4 hyperscalers: